ryanburnette/authentication/README.md

 A Node.js authentication library.

+## About

+Back when I used Ruby on Rails, I loved how quickly I could build an app with user-friendly authentication using [Devise](https://github.com/heartcombo/devise).
+There are similar options for Node.js and Express, but none of them met my needs, so I wrote this.

 > This library is not a suggestion of the right way to do anything, or advice on
 > how you should do something.
 It's just how I do it on some of the apps I work
 > on.

-## What this library does

-You give this library some options, a list of users, and Mailgun credentials.
+You give this library some options, and it gives you what you need for a basic authentication strategy.

-You get back a few functions:
+## API

-- `users` Get an array of the user objects.
-Include an email address as the argument to get a single user.
+- `users([email])` Get an array of the user objects.
+Include an optional email address argument to get a single user.
-- `sessions` Get an array of the session objects.
-A session is just an unexpired token, but it also keeps track of the `ip` and `ua` of the requesting browser.
+- `sessions([email])` Get an array of the session objects.
+A session basically just an unexpired token, but it also keeps track of the `ip` and `ua` of the browser that got the token.
 Include an email address as the argument to get the sessions for that user.
-- `authenticate` A function to allow users to authenticate by having a token sent to their email address.
+- `signin(email)` Start the authentication process.
+Email the user an exchangeToken that they'll trade for their token.
+- `exchange(exchangeToken)` Complete the authentication process.
+Exhcange an exchagneToken for a token.
-- `authorize` Express middleware for authorizing requests.
-Requests should pass the token as `Authorization: Bearer [token]`.
-If the request isn't authorized, it receives a 401 status.
+- `authorize(req, res, next)` Express middleware for authorizing requests.
+  Requests should pass set `Authorization: Bearer [token]`.
+If the request isn't authorized, return 401.

 ## Usage